axibase/atsd/api/meta/replacement-table/get.md

 If `format` is `csv`, the response contains records in CSV format, and metadata is specified as JSON Linked Data (JSON-LD) according to the [W3C Model for Tabular Data](https://www.w3.org/TR/tabular-data-model/) in `Link` header.

-If `format` is `csv`, the response includes comments from the replacement table if `comments=true` query string parameter is provided by user.
+If `format` is `csv`, the response includes comments from the replacement table if `addComments=true` query string parameter is provided by user.

 ## Request